mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual void PostAI()

 Allows you to determine how this NPC behaves.
 This will be called regardless of what PreAI returns.

+### public virtual void FindFrame(int frameHeight)

+Allows you to modify the frame from this NPC's texture that is drawn, which is necessary in order to animate NPCs.

+### public virtual void HitEffect(int hitDirection, double damage)

+Allows you to make things happen whenever this NPC is hit, such as creating dust or gores.